Social network analysis measures are a vital tool for understanding networks, often also known as graphs.

 What it tells us: This measure uncovers nodes whose influence extends beyond their direct connections into the wider network.

-When to use it: Because it factors in directionality and connection weight, PageRank can be helpful for understanding citations and authority.
+When to use it: Because it takes into account direction and connection weight, PageRank can be helpful for understanding citations and authority.